mustafafarag/cafe-pos-backend/SETUP.md

-# ⚙️ Local Setup Instructions for geekyair-backend
+# ⚙️ Local Setup Instructions for cafe-pos-backend
 This guide walks you through setting up the project locally for testing.

 ---